klarna-incubator/postgres-to-docs/README.md

 * Performance, currently a log of queries
 * Watch mode to run the script automatically when a directory changes.
 E.g put watch mode on the migrations directory and re run.
 * Tests

+#### How to
+Create an example project that:
+* Starts a Postgres database
+* Runs migrations/creates tables
+* Runs the auto doc script
+* Saves the result to an md-file
+* Reference the file in a readme

 ## Usage example